If you're dealing with issues on your device, be it an iPhone, iPad, or Apple Watch, you should try the iOS 12.4.5 update right now.

 - A fix for an issue that could prevent making or receiving VoLTE calls.

-- Fix for issues in Messages that could cause messages from unknown senders to appear in your conversation list even though Filter Unknown Senders is enabled.
+- A fix for issues in Messages that could cause messages from unknown senders to appear in your conversation list even though Filter Unknown Senders is enabled.

 - A fix for an issue that could prevent the Report Junk link from appearing in Messages threads from unknown senders.